These lesser-known places to visit in Texas may be your best vacation.

 11. A Dripping Springs In Dripping Springs

-When I visited Dripping Springs early this year, I was taken to a place across the street from the DS Visitor’s Bureau and next to a bed and breakfast inn.
+When I visited Dripping Springs a couple of years ago, I was taken to the original dripping springs in town.
+It’s across the street from the DS Visitor’s Bureau and on the property of a bed and breakfast inn.
 We went down a short trail, and there were the dripping springs that the town of Dripping Springs is known for.
-It’s on private property.
-But I was told if you want to see it, you can go to the bureau and inquire about it.
+It’s on private property, but I was told if you want to see it, you can go to the bureau and inquire about it.

 12. Krause Springs

-Krause Springs is a well-known camping & swimming site located in Spicewood, Texas, 30 miles west of Austin.
+Krause Springs is a well-known camping & swimming site in Spicewood, Texas, 30 miles west of Austin.
 The 115-acre property is listed on the National Registry of Historical Sites and has been privately owned by the Krause Family for over 50 years.
-It has 32 springs on the property, yet it’s still lesser known than some other places in the hill country to camp and swim.
+It has 32 springs on the property, yet it’s still lesser known than other places in the hill country to camp and swim.
+Closed as of now.
+It will reopen in February 2025.

-Formerly known as Fredericksburg Herb Farm, the Hill Country Herb Garden is a restaurant and spa and offers cottages for rent.
-There’s a lot of competition in the hill country regarding where to stay.
-To me, it’s one of the unique places that offer wellness and healthy foods.
-I do love healthy meals and a good massage!
+Formerly known as Fredericksburg Herb Farm, the Hill Country Herb Garden is a restaurant and spa that offers cottages for rent.
+There’s a lot of competition in the Hill Country area regarding where to stay.
+To me, it’s one of the unique places that offers wellness and healthy foods.
+Who doesn’t love healthy meals and a good massage?

 There you have it – 13 lesser-known places to visit in Texas.